vadash/mpv-lazy-en/README.md

 3. **Performance Optimization:**
    - If you have additional computational power, you can try using `x3` for double the computation, which increases processing speed.

+### Auto change monitor display hz

+Check `portable_config/scripts/Set-refresh-rate.lua`.
+Current version calls portable nircmd and use hardcode values 48 and 75 hz.
+You can edit it there or delete script.

 ## Model speed

 From fastest to most slow